 Contributions - The MTA is not required by law or contractual agreement to provide funding for the OPEB Plan, other than the "pay-as-you-go" ("PAYGO") amounts.
 PAYGO is the cost of benefits necessary to provide the current benefits to retirees and eligible beneficiaries and dependents.
 Employees are not required to contribute to the OPEB Plan.
 The OPEB Plan Board has the authority for establishing and amending the funding policy.
-For the years ended December 31, 2021 and 2020, the MTA paid \$813.2 and \$391.5 of PAYGO to the OPEB Plan, respectively.
-In addition, the OPEB Plan paid \$337.6 in OPEB benefits in 2020.
-The PAYGO amounts include an implicit rate subsidy adjustment of \$53 and \$69.5 for the years ended December 31, 2021 and 2020, respectively.
-The implicit rate subsidy adjustment of \$69.5 includes an additional adjustment of \$6.7 related to 2019, resulting in a net amount of \$62.8 for the year ended December 31, 2020.
-There were no additional prior year implicit rate subsidy adjustments for the year ended December 31, 2021.
+For the years ended December 31, 2022 and 2021, the MTA paid \$846.3 and \$813.2 of PAYGO to the OPEB Plan, respectively.
+The PAYGO amounts include an implicit rate subsidy adjustment of \$58 and \$53 for the years ended December 31, 2022 and 2021, respectively.
+For the 2021 plan year, the OPEB Plan paid \$337.6 in OPEB benefits, reducing the employer contributions to \$387.3.